-If you are using different firewall software (not Windows Firewall or Windows Defender Firewall), the important thing is to allow outgoing TCP accesses to port number 22 on the computer running the Web Network Version of ACCOUNTS.
+If you are using different firewall software (not Windows Firewall or Windows Defender Firewall), the important thing is to allow outgoing TCP accesses to port number 22 on the computer running the Remote Database Version of ACCOUNTS.

 We're sorry, we cannot help you with figuring out how to make firewall changes on other security software.
 Please read the Help of that software to learn how to make this change, or consult your more general Windows or network support people for assistance if necessary.